 Step 1.
-The City of Stillwater has 2 transmission towers and lines supply power to one or more transmission substations.
-Thousands of people could be served by one high-voltage transmission line, so these lines get attention first.
+The City of Stillwater is supplied by three high voltage transmission sources.
+Each source is an input into the system that supplies power to all the City's electric customers.
+Thousands of people are served by one high-voltage transmission line, so these lines get attention first.

 Step 2.
 The City of Stillwater has 6 distribution substations, each serving hundreds or thousands of customers.
-When a major outage occurs, these distribution substations are checked first by local personnel.
-A problem here could be caused by a failure in the transmission system supplying the substation.
+When a major outage occurs, these distribution substations are checked.
+A problem here could be caused by a failure in the system supplying the substation.
 If the problem can be corrected at the substation level, power may be restored to a large number of people.

 Step 3.
-Main distribution supply lines are checked next if the problem cannot be isolated at the substation.
-These supply lines carry electricity away from the substation to a group of consumers, such as an individual community or housing development.
+Main distribution supply lines are checked next if the problem cannot be addressed at the substation.
+These supply lines carry electricity away from the substation to neighborhoods and businesses.
 When power is restored at this stage, all consumers served by this supply line could see the lights come on, as long as there is no problem further down the line.

 Step 5.
 Sometimes damage will occur on the service line between your house and the transformer on the nearby pole.
 This can explain why you have no power when your neighbor does.
 Crews need to know if you have an outage here so a service crew can repair it.

 Step 6.
 Customers are responsible for damage to the service installation on the building.
-Call a licensed electrician to make repairs then call the cooperative so power can be restored.
+Call a licensed electrician to make repairs then call the Stillwater Electric Utility (405-372-3292) so power can be restored.

 723 S. Lewis St.